WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR, as described in Section 8.2 of {{?RFC7540}}.

-Instead, the client MUST validate such a PUSH_PROMISE and its response by passing the exchange they represent to the algorithm in {{cross-origin-trust}}.
+Instead, the client MUST validate such a PUSH_PROMISE and its response by taking the `Signature` header field from the response, and the exchange consisting of the PUSH_PROMISE and the response without that `Signature` header field, and passing them to the algorithm in {{cross-origin-trust}}.
 If this returns "invalid", the client MUST treat the response as a stream error (Section 5.4.2 of {{!RFC7540}}) of type NO_TRUSTED_EXCHANGE_SIGNATURE.
 Otherwise, the client MUST treat the pushed response as if the server were authoritative for the PUSH_PROMISE's authority.

 #### Open Questions ### {#oq-cross-origin-push}